 On the fifteenth day of the fourth month on the Tibetan calendar, the Saka Dawa Festival is held in the monastery.
 It is the day to commemorate the Buddha.
 It is said that he was born and died on this day.
 Hundreds of Lamas make a pilgrimage to the Palkhor Monastery to chant sutras and thousands of spectators come from all parts of Tibet to commemorate The Buddha with them.

-Contact us if you want to explore more of Tibet or other cities of China.
+Contact us if you want to explore more of Tibet or other cities in China.

 More interesting things you can see all around Tibet: